Building the TTSH

 - Sound is a relative thing!

 What I find funny, are folks on social media either complaining about, or promoting the sound of analog synthesizers they hear on YouTube, FaceBook, Instagram, etc… These platforms are all digital mediums with very degraded audio quality.
 Nothing I hear on YouTube sounds anything like any of the synths I own and use, particularly analog synths.
 I also have analog and digital mixers, speakers, monitors, amplifiers which all change the sound.
 So, comparison is ok for a broad sense of a synth’s sound palette, but you really need to hear it, with all your own gear to get a real sense of the sound.
 And quite frankly, I doubt 99% of people could really tell the difference between Arp 2600 software and recordings of an Arp 2600 on the internet.
-Only experts in an Arp 2600 might be able to tell, and only if the Arp is pushed to some of the known limitations with the filter, etc.
+Only experts in an Arp 2600 might be able to tell, and only if the Arp is pushed to some of the known limitations with the filter, etc. Here is an example of the TTSH sound from this web site.
+It is a demo track, with the TTSH connected to a Toraiz Squid.
+All I am doing is manipulating modifier sliders on the VCOs, VCF and VCA.

 “No, really.
 If I built this is, it useable as an instrument and will it sound good enough, something like an Arp 2600”?